tomas-sucena/2023-FEUP-FSI/CTFs/CTF7.md

 #### Source Code

-Once again, our first task was investigating the source code.
-Opening "main.c", we realized this program was quite similar to the one from the [previous challenge](#1st-flag).
-Its behaviour is described below:
+Our first task was to analyze the source code, which was once again present in "main.c".
+The behaviour of the program could be described like so:

 1. Create a global variable, "key", with value 0.